Teesdale Way Section 9 (Darlington to Hurworth-on-Tees)

 Introduction

-Section 9 of the Teesdale Way links the borough town of Darlington to the village of Hurworth-on-Tees in County Durham.
+Section 9 of the Teesdale Way links the borough town of Darlington to the village of Hurworth-on-Tees both within the ceremonial county of Durham.
 From the car park at Broken Scar Picnic Area to the King George V Memorial Fountain, the entire route is generally flat and fairly easy going.
-This is the ‘sportiest’ section on the Teesdale way, encroaching on a golf course, a village cricket ground (where you might be lucky enough to catch a game) and Middlesbrough FC’s football training ground the latter pair of which are in the grounds of Rockliffe Hall.
+This is the ‘sportiest’ section on the Teesdale way, embracing golf, cricket (there’s frequently a game at the weekend) and football (Middlesbrough FC’s training ground) – the latter pair being within the grounds of Rockliffe Hall at Hurworth.

 Stats at a Glance